 What is Brand Voice?

 Its voice differentiates your brand from the competition by making it unique and memorable.
 It also connects your brand to audiences by making it humanized and relatable.

-  Every time your brand speaks or writes—be it through website copywriting, advertising scripts, or marketing collateral—its voice should be instantly recognizable.
+Every time your brand speaks or writes—be it through brand messaging, website copy, advertising scripts, or marketing collateral—its voice should be instantly recognizable.
 Your customers should be able to identify your brand voice as easily as recognizing a friend on the phone after just a few words.